-The box corresponding to the event deleted becomes ochre yellow again and will indicate no time, meaning that the event has not yet occurred.
+The box corresponding to the event deleted becomes ochre yellow again, indicating no time, meaning that the event has not yet occurred.

-12. The OranJ Central module
+11. The OranJ Central module

-The OranJ Central module provides a general summary of the situation of the whole surgical block.
-OranJ Central is destined to be used by those responsible for monitoring the state and availability of the operating structures in real time.
+The OranJ Central module provides a general summary of the situation of the whole surgical area or block.
+OranJ Central can be used for monitoring the state and availability of the operating structures in real time.